-The exact reason(s) why opinion pieces tend to favour Senna whilst mathematical models lean towards Prost are not obvious, and whilst it’s easy to come up with reasonable explanations (e.g. Prost is considered a more “boring” driver that is less likely to sway people with moments of magic), it’s neigh on impossible to establish evidence towards these ideas.
+The exact reason(s) why opinion pieces tend to favour Senna whilst mathematical models lean towards Prost are not obvious.
+Whilst it’s easy to come up with reasonable explanations (e.g. Prost is considered a more “boring” driver that is less likely to sway people with moments of magic), it’s neigh on impossible to establish evidence towards these ideas.

-Lastly, it’s important to realise that each ranking has a subtly different definition of “greatness” that will cause some natural deviation even without subjective opinions .
-I’ve discounted rankings that are not focused on the overall best driver (for example ones that focus solely on statistics, or the analysis from machine learning based on the fastest qualifiers) but it’s not always easy to see what subjective rankings are actually using as their criteria.
+Lastly, it’s important to realise that each ranking has a subtly different definition of “greatness” that will cause some natural deviation.
+I’ve discounted rankings that are not focused on the overall best driver.
+These include ones that solely focus on statistics the fastest qualifiers.
+However, it’s not always easy to see what subjective rankings are actually using as their criteria.

 -Prost and Senna are considered the 2 best drivers of the 1980s (and early 1990s) by any reasonable metric.

 -There is evidence that perceptions of the two drivers are reflected in reality.